 The majority of MR studies have been focused on testing hypotheses that arose from associations between traits seen in observational studies.
 But is this only the tip of the iceberg?
-A study mining the records of 110 million patients uncovered 2909 associations between Mendelian diseases and complex traits, the majority of which were previously unreported.
+An illustrative example of there being vastly more potential associations than those already known was presented by Blair et al, who after mining the medical records of 110 million patients uncovered 2909 associations between Mendelian diseases and complex traits, the majority of which were previously unreported.
 As high-throughput ‘omics technologies continue to reduce in price, datasets with comprehensive genotyping and phenotyping are destined to grow, and in principle it should be possible to construct instruments for many exposures and through data mining obtain evidence regarding outcomes caused by these exposures19.
 More speculatively, generation of instruments from within the data and performance of split-sample or jackknife IV analysis could allow resolution of causal direction within networks of phenotypes without advance specification of which exposure or outcome is being examined.

 Conclusions